pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 `
 ```

+For a full list, see Available features.

-Available in features: default, full, subscribe.
+### Available in features

-Behavior:
+default full subscribe

-- Opens a long-lived connection to receive messages/events on specified entities.
-- Requires subscribe_key at initialization.
+Subscribe creates an open TCP socket and listens for messages/events on specified entities.
+Requires a valid subscribe_key at initialization.

-- New messages are received after subscribe() completes.
-- Optional with_retry_policy() can reconnect and best-effort retrieve available messages after disconnects.
+Use with_retry_policy() to auto-reconnect and attempt to retrieve available messages after disconnects.

 ### Subscription scope

-- Subscription: entity-level scope (for example, a channel).
-- SubscriptionSet: client-level scope on a pubnub instance; can include multiple subscriptions.

-Use event listeners to receive updates; see Event listeners.
+Use entity-level Subscription (single entity) or client-level SubscriptionSet (global scope, multiple subscriptions).
+Add event listeners to receive updates (see Event listeners).

 ### Create a subscription

+Entity-level Subscription for a specific entity:

 ```
 `// entity-based, local-scoped